tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Two Heaps: <br/> This pattern uses two heaps; A Min Heap to find the smallest element and a Max Heap to find the biggest element.
+        <strong>Two Heaps:</strong> <br/> This pattern uses two heaps; A Min Heap to find the smallest element and a Max Heap to find the biggest element.
 The pattern works by storing the first half of numbers in a Max Heap, this is because you want to find the largest number in the first half.
 You then store the second half of numbers in a Min Heap, as you want to find the smallest number in the second half.
 At any time, the median of the current list of numbers can be calculated from the top element of the two heaps.
         <br/><br/>
         <ul>
             <li> Find median of a number stream (medium) </li>